Your cookie preferences

 Skip to main content

-What is the ideal room temperature for your home?
+What is the ideal room temperature for my home?

-The temperature your house should be varies from room to room.
 Broadly speaking, 18-20°C is considered by most experts to be a comfortable temperature for most people during the winter months.
-In the summer, a comfortable indoor temperature rises to around 21-23°C. In both cases, this temperature allows you to feel physically comfortable while remaining mentally alert, so you can concentrate easily.
+In the summer, a comfortable indoor temperature rises to around 21-23°C. However, this can vary depending on the needs of the home's occupants and the type of room.

 Ben Gallizzi author headshot